 The transformation of the College building: past, present and future

-We are redeveloping our London home in Lincoln’s Inn Fields.
+We are redeveloping our London home in Lincoln’s Inn Fields as part of our Transform project.
 This will enable us to create world class education, examination and research facilities, an improved member space and a flexible, more efficient working environment for the future.

 Navigate through the past, present and future of the building in this exhibition by clicking on the images below.